thinkinglabs/thinkinglabs.github.io/_drafts/the-practices-that-make-continuous-integration-coding.md

 Lastly, we now gradually swap out the old supplier code until all client code uses the new supplier code.

 To summarise, *Expand-Contract* and *Branch by Abstraction* allow us to perform refactorings that take weeks or months to execute while keeping the application always working.
 Allowing us to perform on-demand production releases at any given moment in time and still be able to add new functionality while the refactoring is ongoing.
 We are never blocking the flow of work through the value stream.
 We are never blocking the delivery of new functionality.
-As a result, we are never creating Inventory and thus never keeping money stuck into the system.
+As a result, we are never creating Inventory and thus never keeping money stuck in the system.

 ## Practice 10: Hide Unfinished Functionality